 So if you are running into issues with your Edge browser such as it not working properly or it won’t open, then don’t worry just yet.
 You can use the Microsoft Edge repair tool to hopefully fix the issue you are having.

 Repairing basically means a Microsoft edge reinstall on your PC.
 And reinstalling software and browsers can be a great thing when it comes to troubleshooting issues.

 It will not remove your browsing data when you repair Microsoft Edge, it will just reinstall the web browser and your browser data and settings will not be affected.

 What If A Repair Does Not Work?

-If Repairing Microsoft Edge does not resolve the issues that you are having with the web browser then you could try restoring settings to their default values.
-This will then reset almost everything within the web browser.
+If Edge Repair does not resolve the issues that you are having with the web browser then you could try restoring settings to their default values.
+This will then reset almost everything within the web browser for you.

-5. Once the install has finished Edge will open automatically and you have now successfully repaired Microsoft Edge in Windows 11
+5. Once the installation has finished Edge will open automatically, and you have now successfully repaired Microsoft Edge in Windows 11.